-But in the same breath they’ll tell you they'd never live anywhere else.
-Let them guide you to their favorite haunts and the reason for this will begin to unfold.
+São Paulo is home to 20 million fiercely proud paulistanos (as residents are known), all of whom will happily tell you at length to you how they'd never live elsewhere.
+Spend time with them and the reasons will soon unfold.
 Maybe they will introduce you to the city’s innumerable art-house cinemas and experimental theaters.
-If they’re gourmands, you’ll focus on the smart bistros and gourmet restaurants that make the city a world-renowned foodie haven.
-If they’re scenesters, double up on espresso before embarking on a tour of raucous underground bars and the 24/7 clubbing scene.
-Whatever pleasures you might covet, Sampa – as the city is known – probably has them in spades.
+If they’re gourmands, they’ll focus on the smart bistros and gourmet restaurants that make the city a world-renowned foodie haven.
+If they’re scenesters, follow them on a raucous tour of underground bars and the 24/7 clubbing scene.
+Whatever pleasures you might covet, Sampa (the city's affectionate nickname) probably has them.

 Of course, it's also enormous and a bit intimidating, but it's Brazil's city of dreams.

 These are our favorite local haunts, touristy spots, and hidden gems throughout São Paulo.